 The Impact Hub will coordinate the definition of a roadmap for postdoctoral talent to achieve their full potential in professional and personal development, and in research by making innovative contributions towards net zero carbon in the infrastructure, cities and energy domains.
 Co-created with partners and researchers, this roadmap, which will be a key legacy of the project, will inform policy developments for UK research funders, from business and Government.

-Each year, C-DICE will organise a workshop that would enable C-DICE postdoctoral researchers to have a better understanding of the types of bodies that influence or form policy and how they work, and how to engage with policymakers.
-The workshop will also showcase examples of successful policy engagement carried out by researchers at various career stages.
+Aiming to address this developmental need, and in response to requests from many of our postdoctoral researchers, C-DICE organises workshops that enable postdoctoral researchers to have a better understanding of the types of bodies that influence or form policy and how they work, and how to engage with policymakers.

 C-DICE is working to support the development of postdoctoral researchers whilst accelerating progress towards research and innovation towards net zero carbon.
 C-DICE will be running a series of at least 8 developmental sandpits to create innovative approaches to net zero carbon research and innovation in the area of infrastructure, cities and energy, providing a unique developmental opportunity for postdoctoral researchers to gain multidisciplinary and cross-sector skills and expertise.